mreinstein/visualizer/README.md

 * Press number keys `1` - `7` to select a visualization.
 * Press `+`/`=` key to switch between variants of that visualization.
 Some visualizations don't have a variant.

-On OS X you can use [Soundflower](http://rogueamoeba.com/freebies/soundflower/) to redirect system audio, and on Windows you can use [VB Cable](http://vb-audio.pagesperso-orange.fr/Cable/).

 ## Using as a standard javascript include